andrewooi924/hotel-papa/README.md

 # Lambda-Calculus-Parser

-My work for a Lambda Calculus Parser implemented using Haskell.
+My work for a Lambda Calculus Parser implemented using Haskell Programming.